 Caveat: As noted, the above discussion places all personnel cost in a separate line-item from ministry costs.
-It would certainly not be inappropriate to place the personnel cost associated with each ministry into that ministry budget.
+It would certainly be appropriate to place the personnel cost associated with each ministry into that ministry budget.
 For example, the compensation package of the minister of music could be placed in the ministry budget for music.
 There is both positives and negatives about assigning personnel cost to separate ministry budgets.
 The primary positive is that the budget, for example, for music would reflect the total cost of having a music program - all ministry related costs plus personnel costs.
-The major negative of assigning personnel cost to separate ministry budgets is that very few church staff members clearly fit within only one ministry category.
+The major negative of assigning personnel cost to separate ministry category.
 For instance, an associate pastor might be in charge of senior adults, youth, and benevolence.
 Dividing his or her salary among three different ministry budgets becomes cumbersome.
 For ease of discussion, the approach followed above seems to be the least confusing.